Employee Spotlight Series featuring Footprints to Recovery’s Rockstars!

 There really is no such thing as “typical” in my role, and I really never know what the day will bring, which is one of the things I love about what I do here at Footprints to Recovery.
-My daily agenda fluctuates from day to day based on the needs of the staff and the clients alike, always providing me with the opportunity to grow and develop as a professional and as a person.
-Some of my day to day responsibilities include running group, meeting with clients for individual sessions including EMDR specific sessions, orienting new admissions, managing client crises, providing supervision to our clinical staff, participating in team meetings, and making myself available for anything that may come up in the day.
+My daily agenda fluctuates from day to day based on the needs of the staff and the patients alike, always providing me with the opportunity to grow and develop as a professional and as a person.
+Some of my day to day responsibilities include running group, meeting with patients for individual sessions including EMDR specific sessions, orienting new admissions, managing patient crises, providing supervision to our clinical staff, participating in team meetings, and making myself available for anything that may come up in the day.

 What makes Footprints to Recovery’s New Jersey Programming stand out?

 The thing that makes Footprints to Recovery’s New Jersey Programming stand out is the heart behind the program.
 Many programs talk about the sincerity and genuineness of their staff, however, at our facility, you feel it as soon as you walk into the building.
 The dedication and passion behind what we do here on a daily basis is undeniable.
 We connect with individuals, providing them with a safe space to be vulnerable and build a foundation for long-lasting recovery.

 In your opinion, what’s the most important thing for addiction treatment centers to provide?